Aria Nina Hacked: Instagram Page Of ‘Cam Girl’ Hacked After Shay Carl Scandal

 There are also accusations that Nina was using the scandal as a way to gain fame and attention.
 As the International Business Times noted, Nina has denied the charges.

 “Aria was accused of making the secret romance public to gain fame and money.
 However, the cam girl denied the accusations,” the report noted.
-“She responded to Shay’s fans saying she did not receive any money from the vlogger during the course of their alleged online romance.
+“She responded to Shay’s fans saying she did not receive any money from the vlogger during their alleged online romance.
 She also denied that Shay, who has not posted a video on YouTube since the scandal, was one of her paid clients.”

 The Aria Nina scandal has led to a backlash against Shay Carl, who was seen as a family man whose YouTube channel focused on his adventures with his wife and five children.
 But the private messages shared by Nina showed a rude side to the YouTube icon.